IharSha/iharsha/README.md

 <br>

 You can participate in my Telegram contest winner quiz [here](https://quiz.directory/quiz/PO8ZNQhk):
-* To check your Python Kung fu 🐍
+* To check your Python Kung Fu 🐍
 * Start quiz in Telegram group to compete with colleagues or friends
 <br>